-We get a wide variety of questions from listeners — everything from the infralapsarian/supralapsarian debate, to the most perplexing details of eschatology, to people who want to know what Calvinism and Reformed theology is all about, to people who want to understand the gospel, and to people who want to know why Christians go to church in the first place.
-We never want to assume questions, or answers, so I’ll ask one that I see a lot in the inbox: Essentially, Pastor John, why do Christians go to church, and why on Sundays?
+We get a wide variety of questions from listeners — everything from the infralapsarian/supralapsarian debate to the most perplexing details of eschatology, from people who want to know what Calvinism and Reformed theology are all about to people who want to understand the gospel, and even people who want to know why Christians go to church in the first place.
+We never want to assume questions or answers, so I’ll ask one that I see a lot in the inbox: Essentially, Pastor John, why do Christians go to church, and why on Sundays?

 Let’s start by answering the question: Who are Christians?
 Because I am assuming a question so basic is being asked by somebody who is kind of looking from the outside and may not have a real clear idea of even who we are.